1e4/yt-wiki/README.md

 - Tests, mock responses from Youtube and Wikipedia
 - Better error handling incase an API dies - I'm working on the assumption it will always work, if it doesn't then the cache is still there
-- Extrapolate the Macros into their own Service Provider
+- Extrapolate the Macros into their own Service Provider and make it deferred so it's not booting on every request
 - I'd probably use the Youtube API package, but I didn't want to use any additional packages, I feel it would defeat the point in the task at hand, anyone can just stick packages together to make something, but I feel the point of this assignment is more to use the framework.
 Using a package would certainly clean up some code, especially when it comes